Dilip Dandekar

-Dilip Dandekar was the chairman and managing director of Kokuyo Camlin Ltd., taking office from June 1, 2002.
+Dilip Dandekar is the chairman and managing director of Kokuyo Camlin Ltd., taking office from June 1, 2002.
 He joined Camlin Ltd. as a management trainee under his father, D. P. Dandekar and uncle, G. P. Dandekar, who were the founders of the company (initially known as Dandekar and Co.).

 He currently serves as the President of Indian Merchants' Chambers.
-He is presently the chairman of Kokuyo Camlin Ltd., and Camlin Fine Sciences.
+Also, he is presently the chairman of Camlin Fine Sciences.

 Early life

-Dilip Dandekar was born the son of Digambar Dandekar, co-founder of Camlin Ltd. and member of the entrepreneurial and aristocratic, Chitpavan brahmin Dandekar family.
+Dilip Dandekar was born the son of Digambar Dandekar, co-founder of Camlin Ltd. and member of the entrepreneurial and aristocratic Dandekar family.
 Dandekar's uncle, G. P. Dandekar was the other co-founder of the company.
 Dandekar has one older brother, Subhash who served as executive chairman of Camlin until his retirement in 2002.

 He was married to Anjali Dandekar (née Gogte; niece of Balkrishna "Raosaheb" Gogte), and they had 3 children together; before her death in 1993.
 His wife was a sister-in-law to Jyoti Gogte.

 He later remarried Smita Dandekar (née Soman) in 1998.
 She has one daughter from her previous marriage.